Approach Services Products About Publications FAQ Get In Touch

 About Field Engine

 Field Engine is a wildlife research and management company that develops and delivers science-based solutions to complex wildlife challenges.
-We combine peer-reviewed research, proprietary tools and technology, and decades of field experience to help agencies, landowners, and conservation organizations manage wildlife populations and protect ecosystems.
+We combine peer-reviewed research, proprietary tools and technology, and decades of field experience to help agencies, landowners, and conservation organizations manage wildlife populations, protect ecosystems, and address human health risks tied to wildlife.

 Field Engine was founded by Dr. Vickie DeNicola, who also co-created the Pig Brig® trap system.
-Our leadership team includes experienced wildlife biologists and conservation professionals with backgrounds spanning deer management, fertility control, island eradication, invasive species removal, tick-borne disease research, and international conservation.
+Our leadership team includes experienced wildlife biologists and conservation professionals with backgrounds spanning deer management, fertility control, island restoration, invasive species eradication, tick-borne disease research, and international conservation.
 You can learn more on our About page.

 White Buffalo is a 501(c)(3) nonprofit wildlife research organization and a research partner of Field Engine.
 White Buffalo's scientific research provides a peer-reviewed foundation that informs our management programs and product development.
 Many of our team members have collaborated with White Buffalo on research projects spanning over two decades.
 The two organizations share a commitment to humane, science-driven wildlife management, but operate independently with distinct missions.

 Three things set us apart.
 First, our work is grounded in a deep body of peer-reviewed research, not just field experience.
-Second, we develop our own tools and technology, including the Pig Brig® trap system now deployed in 39 countries.
-Third, our team has direct operational experience across a wide range of ecosystems and species, from suburban deer management in the eastern U.S. to invasive ungulate eradication on remote Pacific islands.
+Second, we develop our own tools and technology, including the Pig Brig® Trap System now deployed in 39 countries.
+Third, our team has direct operational experience across a wide range of ecosystems and species, from suburban deer management in the eastern U.S. to invasive species eradication on islands worldwide, including the largest ungulate eradication to date on Santiago Island in the Galápagos.
 We bring the research, the tools, and the field capability under one roof.

 Services & Expertise